 6.3.4 Flex Blocking case

-1) If the Response Type parameter is configured as "flex blocking", the Originator (CoAP client) shall use the Confirmable Method for the resource to the Receiver (CoAP server).
+1) If the Response Type parameter is configured as "flex blocking", the Originator (CoAP client) should send the oneM2M request to the Receiver (CoAP server) as a CoAP Confirmable message.
 This request shall be sent using a CoAP POST method, and shall include the Operation parameter, mapped as described in clause 6.2.2.3.

 2) The Receiver shall determine whether to handle the request using "nonBlockingRequestSynch" or "nonBlockingRequestAsynch" mode: